 Adam has been the editor of COVER since January 2018.
 An NCTJ-trained B2B journalist with a consumer publishing background, he was previously the deputy editor of DJ Magazine, and has past experience writing about mortgages, captives/global risk and hedge funds.

-Paralympian Athlete and Disability Campaigner
+Disability Campaigner and

 One of Britain's greatest Paralympic athletes, Tanni amassed a remarkable medal haul over 16 years and five Paralympic Games of 11 gold, 4 silver and a bronze.